lmmx/dx/README.md

 estimated minimum viable size of a newsgroup dataset for LDA, while shorter documents (e.g. tweets) would be on the order of 5,000 to 10,000.

-This limitation motivated the expansion of this project to the entire AMS catalogue (beyond just the GSM series), so far .
+This limitation motivated the expansion of this project to the entire AMS catalogue beyond just the GSM series, so far reaching around 2,000 titles (see detailed inventory below).

 ## Book series included